Employment

 Employment Requirements:

-All new employees are required to complete Recognizing and Reporting Child Abuse: Mandated and Permissive Reporting in Pennsylvania at the time of employment and every three years thereafter.
+All new employees are required to complete Recognizing and Reporting Child Abuse: Mandated and Permissive Reporting in Pennsylvania at the time of employment and every five years thereafter.
 The link for the training is http://www.reportabusepa.pitt.edu/

 All new employees must have current (one year after the date of issuance) clearances from the Pennsylvania State Police, the Pennsylvania Child Abuse History, and the Federal Bureau of Investigation (FBI).
 After initial employment, new clearances will need to be obtained every 36 months for all staff.